Man arrested after police officer stabbed in Kent

 The 48-year-old man from Maidstone was arrested and remains in custody while police investigate further.

-Maidstone is a historic town with a population of around 175,000, and is the largest in Kent, sitting some 35 miles from London.
+Maidstone is a historic town with a population of around 175,000, sitting some 35 miles from London.
+It is the largest town in Kent, a county home to one of the largest hospital trusts in England.

 Images published by KentOnline appeared to show several police vehicles and and ambulance vehicles parked close to a car dealership in Andrew Broughton Way on Thursday evening.